rwtodd/self_study/elem_num_theory/ch1_ulam/README.md

 # Ulam Series

 I did this program in scala and haskell, and for fun made a version in Go.
 In Jan 2017, I did a version in common lisp.
+In May 2018, I did a version as a python generator.

 ~~~~~~
 Welcome to Scala 2.12.0-RC2 (Java HotSpot(TM) 64-Bit Server VM, Java 1.8.0_101).